Concentrations, Risks, and Uncertainties

 |Concentrations, Risks, and Uncertainties||

 The Company generally extends credit on account, without collateral.
 Outstanding accounts receivable balances are evaluated by management, and accounts are reserved when it is determined collection is not probable.
-As of September 30, 2021 and December 31, 2020, the Company evaluated the realizability of the aged accounts receivable, giving consideration to each customer’s financial history and liquidity position, credit rating and the facts and circumstances of collectability on each outstanding account, and concluded that no reserve for uncollectible account was required.
+As of June 30, 2023 and 2022, the Company evaluated the realizability of the aged accounts receivable, giving consideration to each customer’s financial history and liquidity position, credit rating and the facts and circumstances of collectability on each outstanding account, and did not have a significant reserve for uncollectible account.

 The entire disclosure for any concentrations existing at the date of the financial statements that make an entity vulnerable to a reasonably possible, near-term, severe impact.
 This disclosure informs financial statement users about the general nature of the risk associated with the concentration, and may indicate the percentage of concentration risk as of the balance sheet date.